Allergy Season Hits Hard

 For millions of people – Spring or even winter brings more than just sunshine or frozen temperatures.
 Any season can bring sneezes, itchy eyes, red eyes, stuff nose, headaches, sleepless nights, and much more.
-All from allergies.
+But allergy season is often the worst.

 Not only are those with allergies affected, asthma sufferers also are feeling the pinch.
 There seems to be a relation in some patients between allergies and asthma.